chrisohaver/k8s_api/README.md

 *k8s_api* is an *external* plugin, which means it is not included in CoreDNS releases.
 To use *k8s_api*, you'll need to build a CoreDNS image with *k8s_api*.
 In a nutshell you'll need to:
 * Clone https://github.com/coredns/coredns into `$GOPATH/src/github.com/coredns`
-* Add this plugin to [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg) per instructions therein.
+* Add this plugin to [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg)
+  per instructions therein.
+This plugin must be ordered *after* any plugins that use it (i.e. plugins that implement APIWatcher).
 * `make -f Makefile.release DOCKER=your-docker-repo release`
 * `make -f Makefile.release DOCKER=your-docker-repo docker`
 * `make -f Makefile.release DOCKER=your-docker-repo docker-push`